Calen-W-3/fork-ed-fi-alliance-oss.github.io/odsApi_versioned_docs/version-7.3/platform-dev-guide/utilities/database-deploy-tool.md

 # Database Deploy Tool

-The Database Deploy Tool is a utility for the Ed-Fi Technical Suite 3 databases.
+The Database Deploy Tool is a utility for the Ed-Fi Technology Suite 3 databases.
 The utility supports the deployment of ODS databases in both the SQL Server 2019 and PostgreSQL 16 platforms, and is designed to work with Ed-Fi ODS / API v3.3 and later.